jcburley/joker/README.md

 Generally, the types of an input argument (to a Go wrapper function) must be either a built-in type (such as `int`) or a `GoObject` wrapping an object of the same (named) type as the corresponding input argument to the Go API.

-Arguments with built-in types must be passed appropriate Joker objects (`Int`, `String`, and so on) -- no "unwrapping" of `GoObject`'s is supported.
+Arguments with built-in types must be passed appropriate Clojure objects (`Int`, `String`, and so on) -- no "unwrapping" of `GoObject`'s is supported.

 Other arguments (with named types) are passed `GoObject` instances that can be:
 * Constructed
 * Extracted as members of other `GoObject` instances
 * Returned by Go API wrappers

-However, Joker does support some implicit conversion of Joker objects (such as `Int`) _to_ `GoObject`, in some ways beyond what the Go language itself provides, as explained below.
+However, Joker does support some implicit conversion of Clojure objects (such as `Int`) _to_ `GoObject`, in some ways beyond what the Go language itself provides, as explained below.

-##### Implicit Conversion from Joker Type to GoObject
+##### Implicit Conversion from Clojure Type to GoObject

 Though somewhat strongly typed, the Go language makes some common operations convenient via implicit type conversion.
 Consider `go/std/os.Chmod()`, for example: